C0deWiser/exiftool/README.md

     Using Exiftool.
 Using IPTC specification.

-This lightweight package based on
-[machine-readable specification](https://iptc.org/std/photometadata/specification/)
-of IPTC provided by [iptc.org](https://iptc.org/std/photometadata/documentation/techreference/).
+This lightweight package is based on the [machine-readable specification](https://iptc.org/std/photometadata/specification/) of IPTC provided by [iptc.org](https://iptc.org/std/photometadata/documentation/techreference/).

-As specification describes how exiftool exports/imports metadata, describes every attribute and every structure — this package uses json-version of specification as a framework.
+As the specification describes how exiftool exports/imports metadata, and describes every attribute and every structure — this package uses the json version of the specification as a framework.

 This package provides an object-oriented programmatic interface to work with iptc attributes as objects.